CARE & MAINTENANCE

 4. Finally apply fresh coat of oil 🙂

-0 TO 1mm CRACKS
+0 to 1mm CRACKS

 For slightly wider cracks, white wood glue (dries transparent) is thick enough for holes up to 1mm thick.
 Wipe away excess glue.
 Treat as for superglue gel, but allow a longer drying time of 24 hours at room temperature to harden.
+Wood glue can be found in most hardware stores, ebay or elsewhere online.

 - Apply wood glue to cracks up to 1mm wide.